 The book of Judges was probably composed at an early stage of the Monarchy.
 Twice, it refers to a time when "there was no king in Israel" (18:1, 19:1), referring back to a time of anarchy and instability from the perspective of current stability of the Monarchy.
 The reference to the Jebusites dwelling in Jerusalem to this day (1:21) imply that it was written before David conquered Jerusalem around 990 BC.
 A suggested date of the writing of the book would be 1000 BC.
 There is no clear evidence as to the name of the author, Samuel or one of his students is a good suggestion.

 After the conquest under Joshua, the tribes were a long way from occupying the entire promised land.
 They only controlled the hill country, not the lowlands.
 The other areas were still occupied by Canaanites and other peoples, who raided or oppressed Israel at various times.
 The most powerful of the enemies were the Philistines.
-Th land not conquered is listed in Joshua 13:1-6 and Judges 3:1-4.
+The land not conquered is listed in Joshua 13:1-6 and Judges 3:1-4.
 This included the land of Philistines, the area east of the Sea of Galilee, and all the land north of Mt Hermon to Hamath.
-However, they were still instructed to divide up the land (Josh 13:7).
+However, they were still instructed to divide up the land, including these areas (Josh 13:7).
 By the time of the judges, Israel had occupied land east of the Jordan (Josh 13:13), and the central hill country.
 They did not yet control the lowland.

 The office of judge